Towards Practical Preferential Bayesian Optimization with Skew Gaussian Processes: Preferential BO with Hallucination Believer

-\paragraph{Choice of AF $\alpha$ for HB:} For HB, we can use an arbitrary AF for the standard BO, e.g., EI \citep{Mockus1978-Application} and UCB \citep{Srinivas2010-Gaussian}.
-However, HB combining Thompson sampling (TS) is meaningless since the sampling sequentially from $p(\*v_t | \*v_t < \*0)$ and $p(f | \*v_t)$ is just the TS.
-On the other hand, AFs proposed for preferential BO, such as bivariate EI \citep{nielsen2015-perception} and maximally uncertain challenge (MUC) \citep{fauvel2021-efficient}, which aims for appropriate diversity by considering the correlation between $\*x^{(1)}_t$ and $\*x^{(2)}_t$, should not be integrated into HB.
+For HB, we can use an arbitrary AF for the standard BO, e.g., EI \citep{Mockus1978-Application} and UCB \citep{Srinivas2010-Gaussian}.
+However, HB combining TS is meaningless since the sampling sequentially from $p(\*v_t | \*v_t < \*0)$ and $p(f | \*v_t)$ is just the TS.
+On the other hand, we empirically observed that AFs proposed for preferential BO, such as bivariate EI \citep{nielsen2015-perception} and maximally uncertain challenge (MUC) \citep{fauvel2021-efficient}, which aims for appropriate diversity by considering the correlation between $\*x^{(1)}_t$ and $\*x^{(2)}_t$, should not be integrated into HB.
 This is because, in HB, diversity is achieved by hallucination-based randomization.
 Thus, HB combining bivariate EI or MUC results in over-exploration.
+The empirical comparison for the HB methods combining bivariate EI, MUC, and the mean maximization are shown in Appendix~\ref{app:comparison_AF}.
 Consequently, we use EI and UCB in our experiments.

+Recently, several AFs for the standard BO have been proposed, e.g., predictive entropy search~\citep{Hernandez2014-Predictive}, max-value entropy search~\citep{Wang2017-Max}, and improved randomized UCB~\citep{Takeno2023-randomized}.
+Confirming the performance of the HB method combined with these AFs is a possible future direction for this research.